 The Test is Positive.
 What Should I Do Next?

 If you have received a positive pregnancy test from A Hope Center, your next step may be a free limited obstetrical ultrasound.
-Ultrasounds give you the vital information you will need before making a decision about your unplanned pregnancy.
+Ultrasounds give you the vital information you will need before deciding on your unplanned pregnancy.
 Whether you visit one of our clinics or our mobile unit, ultrasounds are always free and confidential.
 You can also receive free and confidential peer counseling about your pregnancy options.

 Contact us for your free and confidential appointment today.